-Harford County Health Department Public Health Education Unit, through its Cigarette Restitution Fund grant, offers no-cost tobacco-cessation (or “Quit Tobacco Classes) throughout the year to any adult tobacco user who wants to quit.
+Harford County Health Department Public Health Education Unit, through its Cigarette Restitution Fund grant, offers no-cost tobacco-treatment (or “Quit Tobacco Classes) throughout the year to any adult tobacco user who wants to quit.
 We request pre-registration for all classes.
 Nicotine Replacement Therapy (NRT) product, including patches, lozenges and gum, may be available at no cost to those who qualify.
-Click here for the Tobacco Cessation Class schedule.
+Click here for the Tobacco Treatment Class schedule.

 NRT product eligibility requirements include:

 - Attending at least half of the Quit-Class sessions

 - Having a completed Physician Referral Form*

 * A Physician Referral Form will be provided at the first session.
 Alternatively, it can be downloaded from the “Forms” section of our “Downloads” webpage or by clicking here.
 This form must be completed by a doctor and faxed to the Harford County Health Department Tobacco program at 410-612-9184.

 A free one-and-a-half hour program informs smokers/tobacco users about the various techniques used to quit and also explores why individuals get hooked on tobacco products.
 It is highly recommended, though not mandatory, that persons wishing to participate in “Quit Tobacco” classes attend the “Pre-Quit” session in order that they might assess their personal levels of willingness and readiness to “quit.”

 Quit Tobacco Classes: